Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Introduction

-In searching of naked singularities, a powerful way to construct solutions in higher dimensions is by dimensional reduction \cite{Duff86,Overduin97}.
-Originally proposed by Kaluza and Klein, the procedure requires that all coordinate dependence of extra dimensions be dropped.
-The spacetime is assumed to be the product of a 4-dimensional Lorentzian manifold and a homogeneous space representing extra dimensions.
-With this approach, the dimensional reduction on the vacuum Einstein equations leads to 4-dimensional Einstein gravity coupled with a scalar field with or without a negative exponential potential, depending on the geometry of the extra dimensions.
-Under spherical symmetry, the Einstein-scalar field system without a potential (Klein-Gordon) has been thoroughly investigated by Christodoulou.
-His analysis of \cite{Christo94} established the first example of naked singularity formation from regular asymptotically flat initial data with a suitable matter field (see also \cite{Brady95}).
-This result has been recently extended to include the negative exponential potential (Liouville type) by two of us \cite{Zhang15}, and new examples that bear similar strength to Christodoulou's original one were constructed.
+In higher-dimensional theories, a powerful way to construct solutions is by dimensional reduction \cite{Duff86,Overduin97}.
+Originally proposed by Kaluza and Klein, the procedure assumes the spacetime to be the product of a 4-dimensional Lorentzian manifold and a homogeneous space representing extra dimensions.
+It further requires that all coordinate dependence of extra dimensions be dropped.
+With this approach, dimensional reduction of the vacuum Einstein equations leads to 4-dimensional Einstein gravity coupled to a scalar field with or without an exponential potential, depending on the geometry of the extra dimensions.
+In a similar fashion, exponential potentials (Liouville type) often arise from scale-invariant supergravity theories \cite{Townsend01,Duff86,Overduin97,Halliwell87}.
+They have also been intensively studied in scalar-field cosmology \cite{Halliwell87,Coley03}.
+Referring back to the dimensional reduction of vacuum, in the simpler case of a vanishing potential, i.e., the massless scalar field in 4 dimensions that has been investigated by Christodoulou, it is clear that one can further explore his results on naked singularity formation \cite{Christo94} from the perspective of higher dimensions.

+In the context of anti-de Sitter/conformal field theory correspondence (AdS/CFT), there has been a series of discussions on possible violation of cosmic censorship in asymptotically AdS spacetimes \cite{Bizon11,Hertog04,Hertog04a,Garfinkle04,Gutperle04,Frolov04,Dafermos05,Langfelder05}.
+Most attention has focused on the Einstein-scalar field system with a scalar potential.
+Unfortunately, for non-vanishing potentials (possibly negative, bounded or unbounded from below), the question of weak cosmic censorship in spherical symmetry remains open \cite{Dafermos05}.
+Examples of naked singularity formation bearing similar strength to Christodoulou's appear to be lacking.

+In this paper, we will first extend Christodoulou's self-similar model of naked singularities to include a positive or negative scalar potential of exponential forms, i.e., $V(\phi)=\pm\exp(2\phi/\kappa)$ with a parameter $\kappa$.
+The choice of exponential forms is crucial because of their compatibility with continuous self-similarity, which makes our attempt viable in the first place.
+In presenting our model, we will follow Brady's precedent of \cite{Brady95} with certain modifications (local compactification of the phase space) in order to exhibit the naked singularity solutions more prominently in numerical plots.
+When it comes to analysis of the equations and spacetimes, Christodoulou's paradigm is respected in our treatment.
+In particular, we can embed his 2-dimensional solution manifold into our 3-dimensional manifold, allowing us to draw analogy along the way.